USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 ### Closing a Registered Tunnel

 When you are done using a tunnel, it is important to close it to free up those resources for other users to use.
 To do this:
-1. Open a terminal on the Ceres login node either via Ceres OnDemand or by using SSH to connect to ceres.scinet.usda.gov
+1. Open a terminal on the Ceres login node either via Ceres Open OnDemand or by using SSH to connect to ceres.scinet.usda.gov.
-2. Run the following command, where <job_id> is the slurm job number that was displayed when you launched the tunnel: `scancel <job_id> `
+2. Run the following command, where `<job_id>` is the slurm job number that was displayed when you launched the tunnel: `scancel <job_id> `
    * If you have forgotten the slurm job number, you can find it by running the following command:
      ```
      squeue -u <scinet_username>